 If you apply test-optional, but you’ve already sent us a test score, or they are included on your transcript, we will remove them from our review process.

-If you indicated you would not be sending a test score, and decide to do so before we’ve made an admission decision, you can let us know in your application portal.
-You may decide to add a test score during the appeal of a decision, but it is highly unlikely a test alone will change a decision.
+If you indicated you would not be sending a test score and decide to do so before we’ve made an admission decision, you can let us know in your application portal.
+You may decide to add a test score during the appeal of a decision.

-Given the uncertainty regarding SAT and ACT availability in the coming months, we will permit home-schooled students and international students to apply without tests for the Fall, 2021 semester.
-We will continue to evaluate this policy prior to opening the application for Fall, 2022.
+Given the uncertainty regarding SAT and ACT availability in the coming months, we will permit home-schooled students and international students to apply without tests for the Fall 2021 term.
+We will continue to evaluate this policy prior to opening the application for Fall 2022.